Perhap/perhap-poc/README.md

 New events are organized hierarchically using the following structure:

   * Domain
+    * Event type
       * Aggregate root / Entity
-      * Event type
         * Event

-Any event can be added using arbitrary data at all levels, i.e. a user of the event store may record an event of a new type, for a new aggregate, even for a new domain, without first creating the domain, aggregate, or event type.
+Any event can be added using arbitrary data at all levels, i.e. a user of the event store may record an event of a new type, for a new entity, even for a new domain, without first creating the domain, entity, or event type.

-The API for adding an event over HTTP is to post event data to a URL specifying the domain, aggregate, and event type.
+The API for adding an event over HTTP is to post event data to a URL specifying the domain, event type, and entity.

-`curl -X POST https://perhap-server/[domain]/[aggregate]/[event-type]/ -d "[event data]"`
+`curl -X POST https://perhap-server/[domain]/[event-type]/[entity]/ -d "[event data]"`

 Example:

-`curl -X POST https://perhap-server/communications/59535c06-79c4-4499-bfcc-c695aaebf491/click -d '{"URI": "http://..."}'`
+`curl -X POST https://perhap-server/communications/click/59535c06-79c4-4499-bfcc-c695aaebf491 -d '{"URI": "http://..."}'`

 status codes...